How to Get an EIN Number

 Cincinnati, OH 45999

-If you apply for your EIN by fax and provide a fax number on your application, you will receive your EIN in about four days.
-If you mail your application, you'll typically receive your EIN in four to six weeks.
+If you apply for your EIN by fax and provide a fax number on your application, you'll receive your EIN in about four days.
+If you mail your application, you'll typically receive your EIN in about four weeks.

 The Information You'll Need to Provide to Get an EIN